 After an intense therapeutic wilderness setting in Nevada, close-knit and away from mainstream society, going back to normal can be difficult, and sometimes a transitional space is required to consolidate new skills and our new self.
 Journey Home fits this type of demand and is one of the leading transitional living programs from Nevada.

-Although not located in Nevada, Journey Home helps young women from all over the country, and can continue the process started at a wilderness therapy center.
+Although not located in Nevada, Journey Home helps teens from all over the country, and can continue the process started at a wilderness therapy center.

 They are intended to be foundations for a better and more successful future.

-Searching for a good transitional living program from Nevada can be very disorienting, why should a girl that just ended treatment go through a transitional living program?
-Journey Home is intended for young women who need time and space to adjust to society again, after spending months away.
+Searching for a good transitional living program from Nevada can be very disorienting, why should a girl or child assigned female at birth that just ended treatment go through a transitional living program?
+Journey Home is intended for teens who need time and space to adjust to society again, after spending months away.

-Any girl from Nevada can participate in our transitional living program, and it is particularly suited for young women struggling with depressive disorders, anxiety disorders, body image issues, ADD/ADHD and other learning issues, academic struggles, and low self-esteem.
+Any girl or child assigned female at birth from Nevada can participate in our transitional living program, and it is particularly suited for teens struggling with depressive disorders, anxiety disorders, body image issues, ADD/ADHD and other learning issues, academic struggles, and low self-esteem.

 Teen Mental Health: Teen Mental health is a resource where you can find basic information about adolescent and mental health, all materials on the site meet scientific criteria to make sure it is rigorous and reliable.
 The site is teen friendly and makes it easy and fun to navigate for younger people.